junxit/us-congress-bills-117/bill.md

 ---
 legis-num: H.R.
 2617
-congress: 117th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Seventeenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 2617

-That the bill from the House of Representatives (H.R.
-2617) entitled “An Act to amend section 1115 of title 31, United States Code, to amend the description of how performance goals are achieved, and for other purposes.”, do pass with the following

-*In lieu of the matter proposed to be inserted by the House in Senate amendment 4, insert the following:*
+> Making consolidated appropriations for the fiscal year ending September 30, 2023, and for providing emergency assistance for the situation in Ukraine, and for other purposes.

 ## § 1.
 Short Title